 As a shipping company we had to take sector-specific measures for which we follow the advice of the Dutch government and the guidelines of RIVM.

 - A dedicated Task Force Corona (TFC) has been formed.
 The Task Force works on outstanding actions, required new measurements and news updates.
 This, in close consultation with the Board of Directors and the rest of our Management team.

 - Our offices are open, but in line with the measures of the Dutch government, our employees work from home as much as possible.
 We have facilitated this for over 200 persons in our offices over the globe and this guarantees our business processes to continue.

-- (UPDATE) The receipt of external parties is suspended from September 29th.
+- (UPDATE) The receipt of external parties is suspended until January 19th.
 Instead, we facilitate digital meetings.